winitzki/scall/tutorial/programming_dhall.md

 Dhall's empty record type `{}` is a unit type.
 The type `{}` has only one value, written as `{=}`.
-This syntax denotes a record with no fields or values.
+This syntax denotes a record with no fields (an empty record).

 Another way of defining a unit type is via a union type with a single constructor, for example: `< One >` (or with any other name instead of "One").
 The type `< One >` has a single distinct value, denoted in Dhall by `< One >.One`.
-In this way, one can define unit types with different names, when convenient.
+In this way, one can define different unit types with convenient names.

 Another definition of a unit type is via the following function type:
 ```dhall